roh-ann23/Voting_App/README.md

 This backend application for a voting system allows users to vote for candidates.
 It includes functionalities for user authentication, candidate management, and voting.

+## Prerequisites

+Before you can run the server using these models, make sure you have the following installed:
+- Node.js
+- MongoDB
+- NPM or Yarn (NPM used in Voting_App)

 ## Features

 - **User Authentication:**